 Register with DSS

-In order to formally request and receive accommodations at Cal Lutheran, you need to register with us.
+In order to formally request and receive accommodations at Cal Lutheran, you need to register with Disability Support Services (DSS).

 As each person's situation is unique, we simply ask that any interested student meet with us.